Welcome to Russian-Bath.com

 If you have to stay in Manhattan, go to Wall Street Bath & Spa (Spa 88) on Fulton Street for a regular banya or for a big pool.
 If you get treatments, go to Okeanos Spa on East 51st Street for a more lavished spa (but little banya) experience.

-In Queens Forest Hills Spa is a sure bet.
+In Queens Forest Hills Spa is your only choice.

 There are no russian banyas on Staten Island.